-33. The implementation period for the Precision Engineering sub project is one year.
+34. The implementation period for the Precision Engineering sub project is one year.
 The lay out plans and preliminary drawings have been prepared and these are in the process of approval.
-The bidding process will be started by September 2021.
-The sub-project will be awarded for construction by November/December 2021.
-The contractor is expected to be mobilized to site by December 2021 and construction works of sub-project will begin in January 2022 and work will be completed by December 2022.
+The bidding process will be started by April/ May 2022.
+The sub-project will be awarded for construction by July/ August 2022.
+The contractor is expected to be mobilized to site by October 2022 and construction works of sub-project are expected to be completed by October 2023.